Want to ask a question about chemical etching or share a component drawing for technical review?

 There is no maximum quantity that chemical etching can produce.
 Low-cost digital tooling ensures prototype quantities can be supplied quickly and economically.

 As one of the largest sheet metal etching companies in the world, Precision Micro supplies its customers with component quantities measured in the millions.

-Chemical etching lead-times are measured in days, not weeks or months like traditional metal machining technologies.
+Chemical etching lead times are measured in days, not weeks or months, unlike traditional metal machining technologies.

 Subject to quantities required and capacity, standard components which require no additional post-processing can be supplied in less than two working weeks.
 Urgent demands can be supplied even quicker.